cmb-chula/MHCSeqNet2/README.md

   --LOG_UNKNOW          if setted it will log the unknown that was skipped --LOG_UNKNOW_PATH LOG_UNKNOW_PATH
-                        the file which the unknow will be logged to --GPU_ID GPU_ID       default GPU, you can specify a GPU to be used by given a number i.e, `--GPU_ID 0` --USE_ENSEMBLE        Run the result multiple times on multiple models and use the average as the score --MODEL_TYPE {MHCSeqNet2,MHCSeqNet2_GRUPeptide,GloVeFastText,MultiHeadGloVeFastTextSplit,MultiHeadGloVeFastTextJointed}
+                        the file which the unknow will be logged to --MODEL_KF MODEL_KF   specify model weight to use, if not using ensemble --GPU_ID GPU_ID       default GPU, you can specify a GPU to be used by given a number i.e, `--GPU_ID 0` --USE_ENSEMBLE        Run the result multiple times on multiple models and use the average as the score --MODEL_TYPE {MHCSeqNet2,MHCSeqNet2_GRUPeptide,GloVeFastText,MultiHeadGloVeFastTextSplit,MultiHeadGloVeFastTextJointed}